 logitpHayuc = β0pHayuc+β1pHayuc1+expβ2pHayuc*y-β3pHayuc+β4pHayuc*Iu=private+repHayuc

 where the β parameters define the intercept (β0), scaling factor (β1), slope (β2), inflection point (β3) and private angler effect (β4), y is the year index, Iu=private is an index variable which is 1 when the user groups is private and 0 otherwise and recompayu is a random effect with a non-informative prior that estimates deviation from the fit line.
 The random effect term allowed estimation during the historical period when data is available, but the curve defined by the above equation determined release estimates between 1977 and 1990.
 As with the compositional trends, β parameters were modeled hierarchically by region (Tables 7 - 9).
+Prior development and reasoning followed the same logic as the species compositions logistic curves.
 When β parameters were inestimable as a result of no discernable change in harvest probability over the observed time period, β1 (scaling factor) and β2 (slope) were fixed to 0 so that the long term mean value was applied.

 It was assumed that pHblackayu was equal to pHpelagicayu given the dominance of that species within the assemblage.
 For Southeast Alaska, there was no way to estimate pHDSRayu or pHslopeayu and so PDSRayu and Pslopeayu were applied to the Rotherayu estimates to generate estimates of RDSRayu and Rslopeayu.
 The assumption that DSR and slope rockfish would be released in similar proportions was deemed reasonable given that these species tend to be caught in similar habitat with similar methods and these species are regarded comparably by anglers.